dudung/butiran/content/posts/25/d/54-ui-design-elements-2.md

 ## class
-The `InputBox` class is as follow.
+The `TextareaBox` class is as follow.

 ```js
 class InputBox {